Blandaxt/Code_Wars/README.md

 ## Learned

 This assignment was incredibly easy, but i still learned how to use my if conditionals more efficiently and to always log my results.

+## Deodorant Evaporator

+This program tests the life of an evaporator containing a gas.

+We know the content of the evaporator (content in ml), the percentage of foam or gas lost every day (evap_per_day) and the threshold (threshold) in percentage beyond which the evaporator is no longer useful.
+All numbers are strictly positive.

+The program reports the nth day (as an integer) on which the evaporator will be out of use.

+## Learned:

+I learned how to calculate a percentage loss.
+By how much the current rate of the foam lost everyday, i could increment how many days it would take before before the evaporator is no longer useful.
+This was the first time i used fractions in my calculations and used the arguments to solve the answer.